lispBM: A Lisp for Microcontrollers

 Presentations

-- Chalmers FP-Talk December 2023 a video can be found on youtube
+- Chalmers FP-Talk December 2023 - a video can be found on YouTube

 - Chalmers FP-Talk May 2025 presentation

-Lisp Implementation
+Language Implementation

 - Defunctionalizing a Continuation-Passing Style Evaluator